SpiderUnicorn/spiderunicorn.github.io/_posts/2018-07-27-functional-principles-for-better-code.md

 ```

 C# offers no language support to make them immutable.
 We can turn the age variable into a field and mark it as ```readonly``` but that increases its scope.
 Unfortunately, sometimes our best bet to achieve immutability by *convention* - we simple don’t change things.

+Next, we'll look at the design considerations for [creating a functional list API]({% post_url 2018-08-04-designing-a-functional-list-api %}).